dan-fritchman/fritch.mn/www/SwMakesHw/0003-reactive-event-driven-hardware.md

 ## The Two Run-Times

-By now you may be wondering, when does any of this HDL code run?
+By now you may be wondering, when does any of this HDL code *run*?
 Unlike typical software, behavioral HDL code operates in (at least) two essential runtimes:

 * *Logic Synthesis* is the compilation of behavioral HDL code into lower level representation, usually logic gates.
     * Think of this as the compiler.
 Although note the output language from this compiler is often the same as its input, i.e. Verilog.
 The output just uses the lower-level constructs and avoids the higher-level ones.
-* *Simulation* is the runtime which predicts the hardwares behavior.
+* *Simulation* is the runtime which predicts the hardware's behavior.
     * Most of the behavioral constructs discussed here -- sensitivities, event loops, reactive updates, and the like -- apply to this simulation runtime.
     * The model of digital simulation paired with these behavioral descriptions is called [*discrete-event simulation*](https://en.wikipedia.org/wiki/Discrete-event_simulation).
 It is used in a number of fields outside electronics, but is particularly pervasive here.